zsli16/the-categorizer/README.md

 # About The Task

 You are given a data set containing a list of comments.
 For each comment, we want to know the score per category.
-These categories are dynamic (can be anything you choose and contain words that are assigned to the category.
+These categories are dynamic (can be anything you choose and contain words that are assigned to the category).
 Scores are the amount of space the words take up in the comment.

 **Example**:
 "The quick brown fox jumps over the lazy dog"